khmaher/SNPs-discovery-for-Fluidigm/README.md

  <br>

  You will then get an email when your quote is ready and can proceed to order.
-Please talk to/email Rachel Tucker (r.tucker@sheffield.ac.uk) for help with ordering.
+Please talk to/email Rachel Patel (rachel.patel@sheffield.ac.uk) for help with ordering.